williamberrios/BCI-Challenge-2021/README.md

 ## Annexes:

-The presentation and the report can be found at [resources](https://github.com/williamberrios/BCI-Challenge-2021/tree/master/resources)
+The presentation,report and dictionary of variables can be found at [resources](https://github.com/williamberrios/BCI-Challenge-2021/tree/master/resources)

 ## Author: